Introduction to basketry

 This course will introduce four of the major basketry techniques traditionally used around the world.

-For complete beginners the course will provide an introduction to four of the most commonly used basket making techniques used worldwide: Twining, Coiling, Stake & Strand and Plaiting.
+For complete beginners the course will provide an introduction to the most commonly used basket making techniques used: Twining, Coiling, Stake & Strand and Plaiting.

-For students with a little previous experience in some of these techniques, this is a great opportunity to consolidate and develop existing basic skills and gain a wider appreciation of basketry as a subject.
+For students with a little previous experience in some of these techniques, this is a great opportunity to consolidate your existing basic skills and gain a wider appreciation of basketry as a subject.

 What will we cover?